Weekly Geopolitical Report – A Coup in Riyadh (July 31, 2017)

 by Bill O’Grady

-Michael Mandel and Bret Swanson recently published a paper[3] rebutting Gordon’s position, suggesting that productivity is poised to expand and support stronger economic growth.
-In Part I of this report, we will examine the productivity issue, discuss Mandel and Swanson’s analysis of the situation, and focus on their specific division of industries.
-Next week, we will look at six sectors of the economy that appear poised to digitize and how that could change the economy.
-We will also discuss the hurdles to Mandel and Swanson’s projection.
+In Part I of this report, we examined the productivity issue and discussed Mandel and Swanson’s analysis of the situation, focusing on their specific division of industries.
+This week, we will look at six sectors of the economy that appear poised to digitize and how that could change the economy.
+We will also discuss the conditions necessary for Mandel and Swanson’s position to be correct.
 As always, we will conclude with market ramifications.

 View the full report